Additive Combinatorics Using Equivariant Cohomology

 Now we use again the change of variables:

 With this notation let us denote $ P_w(\lambda) = R_w(\mathbf{v})$ and let $\mathbf{b}=(b_1,\dots,b_{k-1})$ be a sequence with $|\mathbf{b}| = l(w)$.
 By the very same calculation as before we get:

-Notice that the number on the right hand side is an equivariant integral on the flag manifold of a class with degree of the dimension $\binom{k}{2}$, so it is a constant.
+Notice that the number on the right hand side is an equivariant integral on the flag manifold of a class with degree equal to the dimension $\binom{k}{2}$, so it is a constant.